DEKAAS/DEKAAS/README.md

 ✦ Currently on my mission to build my own portfolio
 --
-✦ Going deep dive in the foundation of HTML, CSS, JAVASCRIPT --
+✦ Going deep dive in the foundation of HTML, CSS and JAVASCRIPT --
 ✦ Working my way trough the ODIN project!
 --